If you are struggling with your mental health and you are based in the UK, please contact the following free 24/7 services:

 A user searches for harmful content via online web searches, forums or video sharing sites using one of the keywords configured within the R;pple tool.
+Please note, R;pple does not capture any personally identifiable information nor track users.

 "I commend Alice for all of her work on developing the R:pple tool, and look forward to hearing more as the tool is refined through user testing"